 Here’s what happened:

 On April 19-28, many -mostly eBay dropshipping accounts (as well as some conventional) saw an abrupt “impressions” drop in their metrics, while fewer others got a crazy “visibility boost”, resulting to unprecedented sales!
 Can we be the second ones? (if you are lazy just skip all this fuss to the conclusion :-p)

-On November 1-7 some experience an extra second sudden drop, this time to their promoted listings campaigns.
-Many people say that this could be a coincidence, since many non-dropshipping accounts also experience it.
+On November 1-7 some members experienced a second sudden drop, this time to their promoted listings campaigns.
+Many people say that this could be a coincidence, since many non-dropshipping accounts also experienced it.

 First of all, let’s clarify this: This flag exists and started being implemented on April.
 There are numerous, well-documented facts showing that eBay introduced this restriction.
 We can debate on why they did it, who they target at or what parameters trigger it but I don’t think there is any point debating its existence anymore.

-Here are some facts for you to check it’s existence yourself:
+Here are some facts for you to check if it is applied on your own account: